 St Vincent itself is a mountainous island of sweeping bays and wooded valleys, where the village-like capital, Kingstown, is a collection of cobbled streets and 19th-century architecture.
 For the best views, hike up to the volcanic caldera of La Soufrière.
 Bequia is St Vincent’s little-visited neighbour, where you’re likely to have stretches of its flaxen sand to yourself: aside from the occasional hawksbill turtle.
-The tiny Palm Island and Petite St Vincent offer private island retreats of laid-back seclusion.
-Wherever you choose to stay, one of the best places to visit is Tobago Cays, a protected marine park with some of the best snorkeling in the Caribbean.
+The tiny Palm Island and Petit St Vincent offer private island retreats of laid-back seclusion.
+Wherever you choose to stay, one of the best places to visit is Tobago Cays, a protected marine park with some of the best snorkelling in the Caribbean.

 Popular places to visit in St Vincent and the Grenadines

 Featuring heavily on our itinerary ideas for visiting St Vincent and the Grenadines, these places are destinations that we know prove consistently popular with our travellers.
 How you choose to include them in your trip can be tailored into a route that best suits your preferences.